titocampis/b-tool-dcompose/README.md

 :five: Create a new `app password` to authenticate into Google Account using apps.

 ### Cronjobs Image Build
-We can check the configuration of the image in [Dockerfile](Dockerfile)
+We can check the configuration of the image in [Dockerfile](Dockerfile).

 ```bash
 docker build -t cron-container .